cvxtct/load-test/README.md

 ![rust](https://img.shields.io/badge/rust-🦀-blue)

-`rstress` is a modern, high-performance HTTP load testing tool written in Rust.
+`rstress` is a HTTP load testing tool written in Rust.
+The endeavor is to turn it into fast, simple, and reliable tool. — The capability to ***to expose the breaking point of the system with precision.***
-It’s designed to be fast, minimal, and reliable — ***giving you precise latency metrics and transparent concurrency control without the complexity of larger frameworks.***

 This project started as a study and experimentation tool to explore async concurrency, multi-process coordination, in Rust.